skitsanos/unified-llm-client/docs/tools.md

 # Tool/Function Calling

 The Unified LLM Client provides a consistent interface for tool calling across different LLM providers.
+In version 0.2.0, the tool calling support has been significantly enhanced, particularly for Anthropic Claude models.

 ## Defining Tools